Lokathor/yagbas/README.md

 # yagbas

-Yagbas is a programming language that builds programs for the Game Boy
+Yagbas is a programming language that builds programs for the Game Boy.

 # [Language Reference](https://lokathor.github.io/yagbas/)